25prabhu10/notes/docs/Concepts/Data-Structures_and_Algorithms/Data-Structures/Arrays.md

    }
    ```

 When we create a multi-dimensional array, during runtime the actual array created will be linear not multi-dimensional in memory.
-So, the multi-dimensional array is mapped on to (or represented as) single dimension and stored inside the memory.
+So, the multi-dimensional array is mapped on to (or represented as) single dimension and stored inside the memory

 There are two ways to do this mapping or representation:

 1. **Row-major:** The elements of multi-dimensional array are mapped row by row.
-If we stack all elements of an array as `(1,1),(1,2)...,(1,n),(2,1),(2,2)...,(2,n)...,` the **column values change** rapidly, hence _Row-Major_.
+If we stack all elements of an array as `(1,1),(1,2)...,(1,n),(2,1),(2,2)...,(2,n)...,` the **column values change** rapidly, hence _Row-Major_
    - Formula for `m x n` metrics:

      `Address(A[i][j] = L0 + ((i * n) + j) * w`